-When the spectre of restrictive regulation hovers over the cryptocurrency markets, vertiginous drops invariably occur.
-If it happens to concern China or the US, brace yourself if you’re an investor – the market never stops trading, and what took months to build can crumble to nothing in an afternoon.
+When the spectre of restrictive regulation hovers over the cryptocurrency markets, steep drops invariably occur.
+If it happens to concern China or the US, brace yourself if you’re an investor—the market never stops trading, and what took months to build can crumble to nothing in an afternoon.

 A final note

-We’ve attempted to list the most relevant ones, but in this fast-paced industry, it’s likely more will arise as the market develops.
+We’ve attempted to list the most relevant factors involved in crypto price fluctuations, but in this fast-paced industry, it’s likely more will arise as the market develops.
 If you think we’ve missed any, feel free to let us know.